webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-It is recommended to explicitly specify the allowed keys for arrays in actual projects.
+It is recommended to explicitly define allowed array keys in real projects.

 <a name="rule-ascii"></a>
 #### ascii

-The field under validation can only contain 7-bit ASCII characters.
+The field may only contain 7-bit ASCII characters.

 <a name="rule-bail"></a>
 #### bail

-When the first validation rule for a field fails, stop validating the other rules for that field.
+Stop validating further rules for the field when the first rule fails.

 This rule only affects the current field.
 For "stop on first failure globally", use Illuminate's validator directly and call `stopOnFirstFailure()`.

 <a name="rule-before"></a>
 #### before:_date_

-The field under validation must be before the given date.
-The date is converted to a valid `DateTime` using `strtotime`.
-Similar to the [after](#rule-after) rule, you can pass another field name for comparison.
+The field must be before the given date.
+The date is passed to `strtotime` to convert to a valid `DateTime`.
+Like [after](#rule-after), you can pass another field name for comparison.

 You can use the fluent `date` rule builder: